Bystroushaak/dhtmlparser3/docs/index.rst

 :attr:`.content` property consists of either :class:`.Tag`, :class:`.Comment`, or ``str`` objects.
 This is because the parser is trying to keep all of the information to be able to restore whitespace-perfect original representation of the HTML.

-But in general, if you want a string from the content, call :meth:`.Tag.content_str`:
+But in general, if you want a string from the content, call :meth:`.content_str`:

 ::